Grotta dello Smeraldo – Emerald Grotto

 If you see this after your page is loaded completely, leafletJS files are missing.

 Most likely some locals knew about this cave in earlier times – but wider society learned about it in 1932, when local fisherman Luigi Buoncore entered the cave and told about the beauty of the emerald light.

-The development of tourist infrastructure (and some extra possibilities for cash collection) have taken away much of the natural beauty in the cave – mainly psychologically, especially if the guides are stubbornely telling nonsense about the cave.
-Amalfi Coast is that beautiful that one cave with emerald light in the corner does not seem to add anything of value.
-Nevertheless this cave is an interesting landmark which can tell its story about the local natural history – if one cares to read it.
+The development of tourist infrastructure (and some extra possibilities for cash collection) have taken away much of the natural beauty in the cave – mainly psychologically, especially if the guides are stubbornly telling nonsense about the cave.
+Amalfi Coast is so beautiful that one cave with emerald light in the corner does not seem to add anything of value.
+Nevertheless, this cave is an interesting landmark that can tell its story about the local natural history – if one cares to read it.

 Geology and biology

-Cave room is 45 by 32 m large, ceiling rises up to 24 m above the water.
-This large cavity has been formed by tectonic (bradyseism) and karst processes in the times when this rock was rised above the sea level, some 5 – 6 thousand years ago.
+Cave room is 45 by 32 m large, and the ceiling rises up to 24 m above the water.
+This large cavity has been formed by tectonic (bradyseism) and karst processes in the times when this rock was raised above sea level, some 5 – 6 thousand years ago.

 When the cave was above the water level, stalactites and stalagmites formed in it.
 Some stalactites grew until they met their respective stalagmites and formed up to 10 m tall columns.

 Now these beautiful cave formations are partly inundated – bradyseism descended and sea water entered the cave.